stanfordroboticsclub/UDPComms/README.md

 ### Changing the broadcast address

 Currently the broadcast address is set to "10.0.0.255" which will send messages to all nodes on the rover subnet (10.0.0.X).
-To change this address change `Publisher.broadcast_ip`
+To change this address change `Publisher.broadcast_ip`.
+Sometime this is necessary if you are trying to test some code without a connection to the rover subnet (ie no external hardware).
+To over come this set `Publisher.broadcast_ip = "<broadcast>"`